wwoelmer/BOPRC_R_Course_Lesson_5/README.md

 ### Correlation analysis and plots

+We will use the function `rcorr` and `corrplot` to create and visualize our correlation analysis.
 In order to conduct a correlation analysis, we need to do some formatting/rearranging.
 First, we need to make the data wide, but we also have to create a `Date` column which doesn’t include the time so that it is common across the variables.
 We will also remove the `Unit` column for this reason (and we don’t need that column for this anyway since the units are stored in the Parameter names)

 ``` r
 okaro_wide <- wq_okaro %>%